Analysis of General and Partial Equilibrium

 Interdependence Considers how changes in one market affect others Ignores other markets, assumes they remain constant

-Methodology Complex, requires advanced mathematical models Simpler, used in microeconomic analysis
+Methodology Complex, requires advanced mathematical models Simpler, uses supply‑and‑demand diagrams

 Key Figures Léon Walras, Arrow‑Debreu Alfred Marshall